filecoin-project/filecoin-docs/content/en/storage-provider/boost/migrate-from-lotus-to-boost/roll-back-to-lotus-markets-service-process/index.md

 ---
-title: "Roll back to Lotus markets service process"
+title: "How to roll back from Filecoin Boost to the Lotus markets service"
 description: ""
 lead: ""
 date: 2022-01-25T14:41:39+01:00